leon-kay/leon-kay/README.md

     <img alt="Static Badge" src="https://img.shields.io/badge/%20Understand-Merkle%20Trees-red">
 </div>
 <br>
 <p>👋 Hello!
-I'm Leon-Kay, a software developer from Suzhou, China, born after 2000.
-I specialize in crafting innovative solutions and have over a year of experience in the software development field.
-I have 1.5 years of practical development experience.</p>
+I'm Leon-Kay, a software developer based in Suzhou, China.
+I was born after 2000 and specialize in crafting innovative solutions.
+With over 1.5 years of experience in software development, I possess strong programming acumen and a knack for independent exploration and research in new domains.</p>
 <p>🧠 I thrive on challenges.
 In October 2021, I first encountered research on blockchain and cryptocurrency, which gradually cultivated my strong interest.
 It wasn't until December 2023 that I officially began delving into blockchain technology.
 My goal is to establish a career in this field.
 Here's an overview of my study plan:</p>
 <table border="2" align="center">
   <tr>